 Five steps to the perfect relationship

 Hindsight is a beautiful thing.
-As I sat chatting with relationship counsellor Nicholas Rose, I couldn’t help wishing that I’d this kind of conversation in my early 20s - but then I guess I wouldn’t have had the experience of numerous failed relationships to make me fully appreciate the pearls of wisdom that Rose was sharing.
+As I sat chatting with relationship counsellor Nicholas Rose, I couldn’t help wishing that I’d had the benefit of this kind of conversation in my early 20s – but then, I guess I wouldn’t have had the experience of numerous failed relationships to make me fully appreciate the pearls of wisdom that Rose was sharing.

 Rose specialises in same-sex relationship counselling, in his view: